amelandri/darkstripes/readme.md

 # DarkStripes Octopress theme

-**This theme has not been fully tested, so use it at your own risk**

 This is an Octopress theme based on a "classic" theme customization found at http://melandri.net

-Please read http://melandri.net/2012/02/14/octopress-theme-customization/ for more details
+Please read http://melandri.net/2012/07/23/darkstripes-octopress-theme-released/ and http://melandri.net/2012/02/14/octopress-theme-customization/ for more details

+If you have problems or requests for the theme, please create an Issue here on GitHub.
+This theme has not been test with Octopress 2.1.

+If you use this theme, take two minutes and add it to this page: https://github.com/amelandri/darkstripes/wiki

 ## Installation instructions